jjpryor/myatomeditor/README.md

 # My Atom Editor settings

+In the screenshot below, atom is using `puppet-lint` and `puppet parser validate` to indicate errors and warnings in sample pupept code.

 ![Image of Shell](https://github.com/jjpryor/myatomeditor/raw/master/atomsyntaxcheck.png)
 ## Installation
 For Red Hat Family of OSs we will get the RPM for the Atom editor from a COPR: